Paradoxxs/Cybersecurity/WAN.md

 Frame Relay is s a WAN technology that is similar to [[Ethernet]] and [[Token ring and FDDI]] in that is based on packet switching, which means that it break transmitted data into packet

-Multi protocol label switching (MPLS) The advantages is that it supports IP taffic including [[IPv6]] VOIP and IP video.
+Multi protocol label switching (MPLS) The advantages is that it supports IP traffic including [[IPv6]] VOIP and IP video.
 MPLS is a packet switching technology.
 In the OSI model it often considered a layer 2.5 technology as it sits between layer 2 and 3.

 ISDN, DLS and cable modems all offer network connectivity to businesses through telephone companies, television cable and ISP.